utkarsh-ls/You-ll-WIN/scenes/intro.md

 `publish("intro-to-game-2")`

-n2: THIS IS A HUMAN
+n2: THIS IS A KID STUDYING FOR JEE.

 (...600)